ffhibnese/Model-Inversion-Attack-ToolBox/README.md

 Genforces models will be automatically downloaded by running the provided scripts.

-## :racehorse: Run Example
+## :racehorse: Run Examples
 We provide detailed running scripts of attack algorithms in `./dev_scripts/`.
+You can run any attack algorithm simply by:
+> python dev_scripts/xxx.py
+>

-An example of running the PLGMI attack is as follows:
+An example of running the PLGMI attack is as follows and results are generated in `./results` by default:
 > python dev_scripts/plgmi.py

-Results are generated in `./results`

 ## 📔 Citation
 > Coming soon...